rssh/dotty-cps-async/docs/Features.rst

      }

-Looks at special syntax for enabling: ``{ given _}``.
-For using this feature, the underlying monad should support execution caching:  i.e., two awaits on the same expression should not cause reevaluation.
+The underlying monad should support execution caching for using this feature:  i.e., two awaits on the same expression should not cause reevaluation.

 To mark your monad as supporting this feature, you should define ``given cps.feature.implicitAwait.IsPossible[M]``.